 Now we’re moving onward into 2019!
 Thanks for coming along for the ride.

-If you like what we do here on the Trans-Americas Journey travel blog, become a supporter of our little road trip on Patreon which allows you to pledge the amount you want per post published on our Trans-Americas Journey travel blog (we average two posts per week).
+If you like what we do here on the Trans-Americas Journey travel blog, become a supporter of our little road trip on Patreon which allows you to pledge the amount you want per post published on our Trans-Americas Journey travel blog (we average 4-5 posts per month.
 It’s fast and easy to set up and billing is automatic.
 We currently have a small but dedicated number of Patreon supporters (thank YOU!), but with thousands of readers of our travel blog that’s just a drop in the bucket.
 If you can, please join us on Patreon by clicking the link above or below.
 Your support will help keep our road trip going and keep our travel blog ad-free.

 Here’s more about travel in Bolivia